Compositional Q-learning for electrolyte repletion with imbalanced patient sub-populations: MIMIC-IV dataset

-The MIMIC-IV EHR dataset was collected between $2008$ and $2019$ from the Beth Israel Deaconess Medical Center in Boston, Massachusetts.
-The latest version of this dataset, MIMIC-IV, contains de-identified data from over $524,000$ distinct hospital admissions and over $257,000$ patients~\citep{mimicivdataset}.
-Our preprocessing steps follow the framework suggested by prior work ~\citep{Prasad_2020,copecat}.
+The MIMIC-IV EHR dataset gathers records between $2008$ and $2019$ from the Beth Israel Deaconess Medical Center in Boston, Massachusetts.
+MIMIC-IV consists of de-identified data from over $524,000$ distinct hospital admissions from over $257,000$ unique patients~\citep{mimicivdataset}.

-Our background dataset consists of $400$ patients which healthy kidneys and our foreground dataset contains $123$ patients with renal disease.
-Intuitively, electrolyte repletion policies must account for kidney function.
-For example, patients who are admitted for a renal condition have a baseline imbalance of electrolytes and receive electrolyte repletion much differently than patients who have functioning kidneys.